What is Acetaminophen Overdose?

 The Bottom Line

-Acetaminophen is a very useful drug, but only if you’re careful with the dosage.
-When taken in quantities exceeding the recommended dosage of 3-4 grams each day, it can be toxic and may harm the liver.
+Acetaminophen is an OTC drug that has harmful side effects, so be careful with the dosage.
+When taken in quantities exceeding the recommended dosage of 3-4 grams each day, it’s toxic and harms the liver.
 Without immediate treatment, it can lead to organ failure and may even prove fatal.
-The good news is that by following some basic precautions, you won’t have to worry about acetaminophen poisoning.
+The good news is that you won’t have to worry about acetaminophen poisoning by following some necessary precautions.